 Each year, members of End Water Poverty come together, organise activities and deliver important messages to the world.
 In 2018, the coalition is more eager than ever to raise awareness about the importance of safe water and sanitation and its necessity in reaching Goal 6 (available and sustainable water and sanitation for all).

 End Water Poverty has produced and will continue to develop a detailed communication pack to aid its member’s campaign activities.
 This year, End Water Poverty will produce campaign and communication materials including:

 - Tweet sheets

 As part of our 2018 campaign strategy, each week in the month of March, WAM will focus on four thematic areas (Marginalised Groups, Youth Participation in WASH, WASH in a Digital Age and Multi-Sector Collaboration).
-Prior to the month of March, the Secretariat will host one webinar for each thematic focus to help WAM participants prepare.
-Over the next few weeks, we will be publishing more information about the details of these webinars.
+In February, End Water Poverty hosted four webinar based on these themes.
+You can find the links to all webinar recordings below:

-- Youth Participation in WASH (6th February at 10:30am UK time) – this webinar includes panellists from WaterAid UK, Scouts UK and the Christian Fellowship and Care Foundation in Nigeria.
-The session will focus on:
+- Youth Participation in WASH (6th February at 10:30am UK time) – this webinar included panellists from WaterAid UK, Scouts UK and the Christian Fellowship and Care Foundation in Nigeria.
+The session focused on:

 - The definition of youth.

 - The importance of their engagement in WASH campaigning and advocacy.